Dripping Springs High School: Marching Band

 The Dripping Springs Tiger Band is a consistent UIL finalist and frequently competes in the Bands of America circuit.
 The Tiger band was the UIL conference AAAA state champion in 2009 and the 2011 state silver medalists.
 In 2015, the Tiger band returned to compete in state finals, earning sixth in UIL conference AAAAA.
 In 2017, the band earned second place in state finals.
 The Tiger Band was the BOA McAllen regional champion in 2017, and most recently made sixth at the BOA St. Louis Super Regional competition in 2018.
 The band placed tenth in the 2019 state finals competition.
 In 2023, the Tiger band was the BOA Waco regional champion, and was a semi-finalist at the BOA Grand National Championships.

 The Tiger band also competes in the TCGC and WGI circuits for both winter guard and winter percussion.
 Recently, the winter percussion ensembles placed first in 2014, and fourth in 2017 in TCGC state finals in the Scholastic A division.
 In 2015, the percussion ensemble earned second place in the Scholastic Open division during TCGC finals and seventh in 2016 in the same division.
 The winter percussion group was named the TCGC Scholastic A silver medalists in 2019.

 In TCGC Division Scholastic National A, the varsity winter guard earned silver in 2018, and bronze in 2017.
 In 2016, they were the Scholastic A champions.
 In 2016, the winter guard earned 10th in Scholastic A finals at the WGI Championships competition in Dayton, Ohio.
 In 2019, the winter guard was named the TCGC Scholastic Open Champions.
 In 2019 they were named the WGI World Championship Scholastic Open bronze medalists.

+In 2025, they became UIL 6A state finalists, BOA Super Regional Finalists, and BOA Grand National Finalists.
+This is the first time in their schools history to do that, earning themselves 11th in state, 12th in Super Regionals, and 9th in Grand Nationals.